Pregnant Kate Hudson, Inspired By Kim Kardashian, Struts Her Belly On The Red Carpet

-A very pregnant Kate Hudson showed all those in attendance at the POPSUGAR Play/Ground event in New York City that she was more than plenty influenced by none other than Kim Kardashian as she showed off her bump while walking the red carpet.
+A very pregnant Kate Hudson showed all those in attendance at the POPSUGAR Play/Ground event in New York City that she was more than plenty influenced by none other than Kim Kardashian, as she showed off her bump while walking the red carpet.

 The Daily Mail has a lot of photos of Kate Hudson, who is pregnant with her third child, walking the red carpet at the influential pop culture event in a very similar dress that Kardashian wore to the Met Gala in 2013.